syncfusion-content/wpf-docs/wpf/Maps/ShapeType.md

 ## Add shapes using point collection

-We can provide input as the Geo point collection in sample to draw a shape.
-We can add more number of shapes using [`SubShapeFileLayer`](https://help.syncfusion.com/wpf/maps/multilayer-support#subshapefilelayers) support of Maps.
-There are three type of shapes available in shape file layer and it can be changed by using [`ShapeType`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.ShapeFileLayer.html#Syncfusion_UI_Xaml_Maps_ShapeFileLayer_ShapeType) property.
+To draw a shape, you can provide input as a Geo point collection in sample.
+You can also add more number of shapes by using Maps [`SubShapeFileLayer`](https://help.syncfusion.com/wpf/maps/multilayer-support#subshapefilelayers) support.
+In shape file layer, there are three type of shapes that can be changed by using the [`ShapeType`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.ShapeFileLayer.html#Syncfusion_UI_Xaml_Maps_ShapeFileLayer_ShapeType) property.

     1.Polyline
     2.Polygon